Read for 5 minutes

 • Have I weighed all the pros and cons of the situation?

-• What are the possible consequences of acting on my beliefs?
+• What are the possible consequences if I act according to my convictions?

 • Would others agree with me, and if not, why not?